Persistence, permanence, and pinning

 # Pinning in context

-Your IPFS node can store data based on different kinds of user events.
-For instance, you can add a file with
+An IPFS node can protect data from garbage collection based on different kinds of user events:

 # Pinning services

 To ensure that your important data is retained, you may want to use a pinning service.
 These services run lots of IPFS nodes and allow users to pin data on those nodes for a fee.
 Some services offer a free storage allowance for new users.
 Pinning services are handy when: